CLOSED - 2019 McNALMS and MLSA Lake Research Grants Program

 Grant recipient(s) may submit a grant request in a subsequent year’s grant process for additional funds to continue or expand their project.

-Is the proposed research strongly related to inland lake ecosystems, lake management, collaborative lake management, lake partnerships or expand citizen involvement in lake management
+Is the proposed research strongly related to inland lake ecosystems, lake management, collaborative lake management, lake partnerships or expand citizen involvement in lake management, and have application to Michigan inland lakes

 Are there other funding sources available or proposed for this project?